Jamflynt/Star-Wars-Character-Stat-Search/README.md

 Just a small little project for fun using API found here: https://swapi.dev/documentation

-Using HTML, CSS, JavaScript and the API to search and return basic Star War's character info.
+Using HTML, CSS, JavaScript and the API to search and return basic Star Wars character info.

 Character info includes thus far:
 1. Name